 We found a Great Crested newt hiding in a tree stump, lots of Arion subfuscous, and a wonderfully large and darkly spotted Leopard slug Limax maximus.
-In the past, I’d thought my Green cellar slugs were Leopard slugs; having seen both species in one day I won’t be tempted to make the same mistake again.
-They’re very different, with the Leopard slug having properly black markings, feeling far dryer, and being enormous compared to the modest Green cellar slug.
+In the past, I’d thought my Green cellar slugs were Leopard slugs.
+Having seen both species in one day I won’t be tempted to make the same mistake again.
+They’re very different.
+The Leopard slug has properly black markings, feels far dryer, and is enormous compared to the modest Green cellar slug.

 Leopard slug Limax maxinus

 We also found a whole clutch of the elegant tree slug Lehmannia marginata (which ascends trees, grazing on the algae that grows on their bark).

 Chris du Feu with a slug and a hand lens, in the field.